Assistant Professor - First Peoples Studies, School of Community and Public Affairs

 Film Aesthetics (FMST 212)

-Installation pieces with wampum belts and video projections
+Installation work with wampum belts and video projections

 Part of group exhibition Yahndawa':